learn-static/learn-static.github.io/pages/howto.md

 section-color: info
 ---

+## Modules

+The [Modules]({{ '/modules/' | relative_url }}) page of this site contains descriptions and links of five learning modules designed to quickly introduce students, instructors, and librarians to basic concepts and skills often used in static web projects.
+Instructors and librarians may find it useful to work through these modules themselves and explore the additional resources they highlight.
+Additionally, the modules can be assigned to students, either as preparation for a larger static web project or simply to introduce concepts such as GitHub, Markdown, or HTML.

 Lib-Static acknowledges that infrastructure isn't about technology, it is about people in context--> labor, learning, empowerment, and collaboration.
 Lib-Static seeks to build a community of practice, be they people just starting one project or whole libraries rebuilding their web properties, to improve communication and create sustainable networks of support.